RobertWHurst/KeyboardJS/readme.md

 + Macro keys - Support for adding vurtual keys backed by a key combo instead of a physical key.
 + Keyboard locales - Support for multiple locales.
 Comes with US locale.

-_Note: KeyboardJS 2 is coming soon.
-Checkout the [next branch](https://github.com/RobertWHurst/KeyboardJS/tree/next) for a preview_
+_Note: KeyboardJS 2 is out.
+Checkout the [master branch](https://github.com/RobertWHurst/KeyboardJS/tree/master)_

 ## Examples